jackgparker2/Who-is-Jack/README.md

 By clicking on some of the words in this list, you can find more information about these activities of mine

-Here is a link to a page that features code I have wirtten over this semester.
+Here is a link to a page that features a block of code I have wirtten over this semester.

 [Code](https://github.com/jackgparker2/My-Code-Page.git)